Matt1479/TypeScript-Udemy/README.md

   length: number;
 }

-function countAndDescribe<T extends Lengthy>(element: T): [T, string] {
+// the Lengthy interface ensures that the Generic <T> type will have length property with a numeric value function countAndDescribe<T extends Lengthy>(element: T): [T, string] {
   let descriptionText = "Got no value.";
   if (element.length === 1) {